sgagnier06/Project_Botany563/manuscript/notebook-log.md

 #data includes cDNA sequences of the SCL4 gene family for arthropods
 #data information: cDNA sequences that code for proteins involved in bicarbonate ion transport
 #data includes 74 different sequences corresponding to different arthropod species
+#Confirmed the amount of sequences in the fasta file with:
+grep ">" slc4_cds.fasta | wc -l
+#Outcome: there are 74 sequences
+#Checked file: 74 arthropod species

 ## ClustalW